JanuszPelc/ChiVariate/README.md

 #### Negative Binomial

 > The number of trials required to achieve a fixed number of successes.
-Designed for scenarios like customer acquisition (how many contacts to get 10 sales), reliability testing, or game mechanics with accumulating success.
+Designed for scenarios like customer acquisition (how many contacts to get 10 sales), reliability testing, or game mechanics with accumulating successes.
 >
 >  *Complexity: `O(r/p)`, where r is the number of successes and p is the success probability.
 Tier 4.*